Overview of our Federal Copyright Infringement & Software Law Practice Area - Call us at (877) 276-5084.

 Does it violate Federal Copyright laws to use Dubsmash?

 Bonus materials: Click on the picture above to hear Attorney Steve discuss “Dubsmash” Legalities.
 Many copyright scholars believe using the application is protected under federal copyright “fair use” laws, or protected by the first amendment or parody.
 What do you think?
-Click on the Red “V” on the video to SUBSCRIBE to our Business and Real estate law Youtube channel!
-We are approaching nearly 1,300 subscribers and moving fast!
+Click on the Red “V” on the video to SUBSCRIBE to our IP & Entertainment Law Youtube channel!
+We are approaching nearly 15,000 subscribers and moving fast!
 Know more than your friends!

 We can help Plaintiffs and Defendants in Third Party Liability Claims for Copyright Infringement

-Third party claims are where you seek to hold one party liable even though the are not the actual party that did the infringement.
+Third-party claims are where you seek to hold one party liable even though they are not the actual party that did the infringement.
 Three theories you might see are:

 Maybe.
 Here are a few important questions that we will ask in regard to a case like this.